-EDITOR’S NOTE: Our friend Valur from Reykjavik shares with us a list of ten must-try foods in Iceland.
+EDITOR’S NOTE: Traveleater Valur from Reykjavik shares with us a list of ten must-try foods in Iceland.

 According to many statistics, Iceland is one of the world’s happiest and safest places on the planet.
 It’s a remote island with a small population, which resulted in the locals being very peaceful and family-oriented, and there’s a strong bond and trust within the community.